ytetsuro/user_guide_src_ja/source/libraries/input.rst

 	.. php:method:: ip_address()

-		:返り値:	Visitor's IP address or '0.0.0.0' if not valid
+		:returns:	Visitor's IP address or '0.0.0.0' if not valid
-		:返り値型:	string
+		:rtype:	string

 		Returns the IP address for the current user.
 If the IP address is not valid, the method will return '0.0.0.0'::